rdgacarvalho/CoreOS-Kubernetes-Calico/discovery_cluster/README.md

 # Install CoreOS Linux Container Static Cluster

-After define your networking information like "IP Address and Hostnames", replace the variables inside kubemaster.yaml.
+After define your networking information like "IP Address and Hostnames", please replace all variables inside kubemaster.yaml file.
+Pay attention, remember to replace the domain name "ellesmera.com" for your own domain, before start install your cluster.

-## Pay attention: All changes should be made into static_cluster/ files
+## Pay attention: All changes should be make into static_cluster/ files

 ## Installing Kubernetes Master - Static Cluster